NLnetLabs/krill/doc/development/release_0_9/api_changes.md

 ```

 The JSON body has to include the local name by which the CA will refer to its parent, this is also the
-name show to the user in the UI.
+name shown to the user in the UI.
 The local name maps to the `handle` field in the JSON below.
 The second
 component is the `contact`.
 Krill used to support an `embedded` type, but this is no longer supported, so
 this structure MUST have `"type": "rfc6492"`.
 We still have this type because we need to support the notion
 of a (test) Trust Anchor as well.
 The remainder of this structure maps to the RFC 8183 Parent Response XML,